PriyanshiSangwan/AI-Interview-Coach/PROJECT_DOCUMENTATION.md

 ### AI Follow-up Questions

-The AI can determine whether an answer deserves a follow-up question.
+The AI determines whether an answer deserves a contextual follow-up question.

-If appropriate, the application asks a contextual follow-up question before continuing to the next main question.
+If appropriate, the application asks a follow-up question before continuing to the next main question.

 ### Interview Scorecard